lightninglabs/lightning-dev-site/_pages/overview.md

 ### Integration guidelines

 When integrating `lnd`, hot and cold storage must be considered.
-To maximize our security, we generally want to keep as little as possible in hot wallets, and as much as possible in cold wallets.
+To maximize security, we generally want to keep as little as possible in hot wallets, and as much as possible in cold wallets.

-We can construct Lightning channels where they keys are cold, but would need to bring them back online anytime you conduct a channel update.
+It is possible to construct Lightning channels where the keys are cold, but they would need to be brought back online you conduct a channel update.
 Only with hot wallets can the Lightning Network attain a high volume of transactions.

 This is only a surface level introduction to Lightning integration.
 For a more illustrative example of how Lightning Network may work in production, check out